Open Source AI Models Compared: Kimi K2.7, GLM-5.2, MiniMax-M3 & DeepSeek

 I need agentic workflows

-Kimi K2.6 was trained from the ground up for multi-step tool use and autonomous workflows.
-Its native agentic design means it handles web browsing, document synthesis, and complex task chains without requiring external orchestration frameworks.
-For legal research, competitive intelligence, or any workflow requiring 10+ step reasoning, Kimi K2.6 delivers the most reliable performance.
+Kimi K2.7 Code is trained from the ground up for multi-step tool use and autonomous workflows.
+Its native agentic design handles web browsing, document synthesis, and complex task chains without external orchestration frameworks.
+For legal research, competitive intelligence, or any workflow requiring 10+ step reasoning, Kimi K2.7 Code delivers the most reliable open-weight performance.

 I need SOTA coding performance